-If you have an adult dependent child age 26 or over that is physically or mentally incapable of self-support, the child may continue to be eligible to be covered on the Plan if certain conditions are met.
+If you have an adult dependent child age 26 or over that is physically or mentally incapable of self-support, the child may continue to be eligible to be covered on your BMO Plan if certain conditions are met.

 The Plan will cover the adult dependent child, as long as:

-- the child is permanently and totally disabled, as defined by Code section 22(e)(3); - the child's disability began before the child attained the age of 26; - the child has the same principal place of abode as you for more than half of the year; - the child has not provided over half of their own support; - the child is considered your tax dependent; - the child is unmarried; - you provide proof of the child's disability and dependency within 31 days of the date coverage would have otherwise ended because the child reached age 26; and - you provide proof, upon request by the Plan, that the child continues to meet these conditions.
+- the child is unmarried; - the child is unable to be self-supporting due to a disabling condition; - the child depends mainly on you for support; - the child is considered your tax dependent; - the child's disability existed prior to the child reaching age 26; - you provide proof of the child's disability and dependency within 31 days of the date coverage would have otherwise ended because the child reached age 26; and - you provide proof, upon request by the Plan, that the child continues to meet these conditions.

-The proof may include medical records, determination of disability, and copies of your federal tax returns.
+The proof may include medical records, determination of disability, and copies of your Federal tax returns.
 If you do not supply the required documentation within 31 days of the child's 26th birthday or when requested, the child will not be eligible for benefits under the Plan.

-Coverage will continue, if the enrolled adult dependent child continues to meet the conditions above, unless coverage is otherwise terminated in accordance with the terms of the Plan.
+Coverage will continue, as long as the enrolled adult dependent child continues to meet the conditions above, unless coverage is otherwise terminated in accordance with the terms of the Plan.
 You may also need to provide proof of continued disability from time to time to maintain coverage.